Diabetes doesn't just affect you physically, it can affect you emotionally too.

 Things you can’t control

 Focusing your mind on things out of your control won't change things.
 This can lead to worry, so gently try to redirect your attention.

-You might be feeling nervous, because your condition may make you more vulnerable to becoming unwell if you catch coronavirus.
-Or you might be worrying about who around you could catch the virus.
-But you don’t have control over these things, so try to be supportive and understanding for the people who do get coronavirus.
-And remember that it is not your fault if you catch the virus too.
-Be kind and compassionate to yourself.
+You might be feeling nervous, because your condition may make you more vulnerable to becoming unwell.
+But you don’t have control over this, so try to be kind and compassionate to yourself if you are unwell.

 You might also be worrying about some diabetes appointments being cancelled or finding it difficult to get hold of your healthcare team.
 There might be alternative options, like phone or video appointments, so look into these.
 Most appointments aren't urgent, but if your diabetes team really need to see you they will get in touch with an appointment.
 It’s important that you try to go to these.

 Not being able to get what you want from the shops can be stressful.
 You can't control the availability of supplies.
 Try to be patient and try not to panic buy.
 If you are having difficulty getting food supplies, we are doing our best to support you.
 Find out what we're doing.